 Click the button above to see other pages

-MTC has transitioned part of the programme to Burma with existing organisations already working inside the country.
-The political situation is improving in Burma, which makes it easier for large donors to work directly with local agencies inside the country.
-Twelve IDP boarding houses have been transitioned to the Karen State Boarding House Working Group inside Karen State.
-The Pa Hite Nursery School has been transitioned to KWO’s Early Childhood Development programme inside Karen state.
+Mae Tao Clinic has transitioned part of the programme to Burma with existing organisations already working inside the country for sustainability.
+As the political situation is improving in Burma, which makes it easier for large donors to work directly with local agencies inside the country, 12 boarding houses in Internally Displaced Persons (IDP) areas have been transitioned to the Karen State Boarding House Working Group inside Karen State.
+The Pa Hite Nursery School has been transitioned to Karen Women Organisation’s Early Childhood Development programme inside Karen state.

 In 2017, the Dry Food Programme provides food rations to 1,952 children and staff at 23 boarding houses in migrant communities (Thailand) and 15 boarding houses in IDP areas (Burma) managed by the Karen Women Organisation (KWO).
 The programme provides boarding house children with basic food provisions every month.
 Children living in the boarding house are protected from child labour and trafficking.

 Within the Child Protection Programme, Mae Tao Clinic continues to provide birth registration for newborns born at MTC.
 In 2017, 1,957 newborns at the clinic received birth certificates from the Thai authorities.
 This birth certificate is crucial as children of migrant workers have access to Thai healthcare and education services with this certificate: Since 2015 Thailand Health and Education department allows migrant children to access health insurance and educational support if the child has received a birth certificate.
 In August 2017, the Mae Sot Birth Registration Network Team (MSBRNT) was formed to fully understand and enable the laws on birth registration among CBOs.
 MSBRNT liaises with birth registration service providers in Mae Sot, jointly addressing pending challenges and ensuring that migrant children are registered and protected.